vanHeemstraSystems/blender-lego-figurine/300/100/README.md

 ## 200 - Add a LEGO Figurine

+Based on "How to build a LEGO Minifig with Mecabricks" at https://www.youtube.com/watch?v=qVVIBdjItWE

 In your empty workspace on MecaBricks construct a LEGO Figurine:

+In the library drop-down menu select "Minifigures".

 - Add LEGO Legs: **Mini Lower Part**:
   -- Crotch (#3815)